To apply for one of our international bachelor’s degree programmes, you will need:

 - A secondary education diploma that gives you access to a comparable higher education degree programme in the country where your diploma was issued.

-- Language certificate CEFR level B2 English or higher (CRFR: Common European Framework of Reference for Languages).
+- Language certificate CEFR level B2 English or higher (CEFR: Common European Framework of Reference for Languages).

 - No interview or additional tests are required for admission to KdG.